software-mansion-labs/expo-horizon/expo-horizon-notifications/README.md

 - On Meta Quest devices → Uses the Meta Horizon–compatible push notification service.
 - On standard Android devices → Falls back to the default `expo-notifications` behavior using Firebase Cloud Messaging.
 - On iOS it should have no effect; behavior is always the same as `expo-notifications`.

+> [!IMPORTANT]
+> The `quest` build variants are intended specifically for Meta Quest devices.
+Using them on standard Android devices is not recommended, as certain features may be unsupported or behave differently.

+## Additional features

+You might need additional features like `isHorizonDevice` or `isHorizonBuild` to check if the device is a Meta Horizon device.
+See [expo-horizon-core](../expo-horizon-core/README.md) for more details.

 ## Features supported on Meta Horizon OS